bio-ontology-research-group/DeepSVP/README.md

-# PhenoCNV - Prioritizing Copy Number Variants (CNV) using Phenotype and Gene Functional Similarity
+# DeepSVP - Integration of Genomics and Phenotypes for Structural Variant Prioritization using Deep Learning

 ## Dataset
 We train and evaluate our method using human genomic Structural Variation collected from [dbvar](https://ftp.ncbi.nlm.nih.gov/pub/dbVar/data/Homo_sapiens/by_assembly/GRCh38/vcf/) dataset.